adrigabzu/patterns_complexity_public_health_workshop/README.md

-# Workshop on Pattern Recognition in a dataset
+# Pattern Recognition in Public Health

-Held in the afternoon of the 27th of February 2024 as part of the PhD course: [Introduction to Complex Systems Approaches in Public Health](https://phdcourses.dk/Course/106362)
+Workshop in the afternoon of the 27th of February 2024 as part of the PhD course: [Introduction to Complex Systems Approaches in Public Health](https://phdcourses.dk/Course/106362)

 ## Introduction
-By the end of the afternoon session, participants will have hands-on experience using R or Python to apply simple approaches for pattern recognition on a Public Health dataset.
+By the end of this session, participants will be exposed to practical examples in R and Python for pattern recognition on a sythetic.
 No prior programming experience is required but R (+ Rstudio recommended) or Python (+ VScode recommended) will be needed to run the necessary code.

-The instructions are simple, download this repository and try to run the provided code.
-Once you achieve this, explore which patterns you notice at the different steps.
+The instructions are simple, download this repository and try to run the provided code in the script of your programming language of choice.
+Both R and Python scripts are provided and have the same steps and similar methods.
+Once you achieve this, explore which interesting patterns you recognise with the different methods implemented.

+Take this opportunity to change variables or parameters to explore the impact of different choices in the methods.
+If you are not familiar with the methods, you can check them online or ask about it.
+If you are familiar with the methods, take the time to explore new variables and how that changes your question and results.

 ## Data
 The data is a synthetic dataset from a Kaggle competitions with the title [Sleep Health and Lifestyle Dataset](https://www.kaggle.com/datasets/uom190346a/sleep-health-and-lifestyle-dataset).
 Follow the link for information on the variables.